Ashahab007/mil-12-final-project-pro-fest-client/README.md

 39.0 my requirement is rider can see his total earning, cashed out amount, pending cashout from completed Deliveries

 40.0 my requirement is tracking a specific parcel by user by tracking id so created a backend helper function

+41.0 my requirement is in DashBoard create a DashBoardHome where we will show the dashboard role wise for admin, user, rider

+42.0 my requirement is in admin dashboard i want show the delivery status in the dashboard using aggregate also show a pie Chart

+43.0 Deploy process is in video module 70, 70.8 and 70.9